GOE statistics on the moduli space of surfaces of large genus: Introduction

 \subsection{Motivation}

 An outstanding conjecture in quantum chaos is that the statistics of the energy levels of ``generic'' chaotic systems with time reversal symmetry are described by those of the Gaussian Orthogonal Ensemble (GOE) in Random Matrix Theory \cite{BGS}.
-This conjecture has proved to be extremely difficult, with no single case being proved.
+This conjecture seems to be extremely difficult, with no single case being proved.
 It has long been desired to improve the situation by averaging over a suitable ensemble of chaotic systems, see e.g. the discussion in \cite{NZ}, and \cite{AS} for a numerical study, averaging over $30$ hyperbolic surfaces of genus $2$.
 So far this has not been successfully implemented, in part because of the lack of mechanisms to execute averaging.
-In this paper we carry out a version of such ensemble averaging on the moduli space $\Mg$ of compact hyperbolic surfaces, equipped with the Weil-Petersson measure, using the pioneering work of Maryam Mirzakhani.
+In this paper we carry out a version of such ensemble averaging on the moduli space $\Mg$ of compact hyperbolic surfaces, equipped with the Weil-Petersson measure, using the pioneering work of Mirzakhani.

 With this ensemble averaging, we examine the rigidity of the eigenvalue spectrum $\{\lambda_j\}_{j=0}^\infty$ of hyperbolic surfaces.
-The term ``rigidity'' refers to slow growth of the variance of the number of eigenvalues in an energy window, or (as in this paper) of smooth linear statistics, mimicking the count of eigenvalues in windows.
-Berry \cite{Berry1985, Berry1986} argued that the fluctuations in energy windows $\lambda_j\in [E, E+W]$, with $W\to \infty$, $W=o(\sqrt{E})$ are universally\footnote{Arithmetic surfaces were found to be exceptions to this rule, see \cite{BGGS, LS, RudnickCLT} and the survey \cite{Marklof AQC}.} those of the GOE, but cease to be universal for larger windows.
-No instance of this has been proved to date.
-Our main goal is to show that, after averaging over the moduli space $\Mg$, GOE statistics hold in a suitable limit.
+The term ``rigidity'' refers to slow growth of the variance of the number of eigenvalues in an energy window $ [E, E+W]$, with $E,W\to \infty$, $W=o(\sqrt{E})$, or as in this paper, of smooth linear statistics mimicking the count of eigenvalues in windows.
+The reason that we choose the eigenvalue window of this form is that in this regime, Berry \cite{Berry1985, Berry1986} argued that the fluctuations are universally those of the GOE, but cease to be universal for larger windows.
+In detail, if $n(E;W)$ is the number of eigenvalues of a fixed hyperbolic surface $X$ in the window $[E,E+W]$, then by Weyl's law, on average we have where $\langle \bullet \rangle$ denotes an average over a range of energies $E$ (the exact specifics of the averaging are immaterial).
+Berry then considers the number variance